 Hugh Smiley, BA, ARCT, CHT www.hughsmiley.com

-In 1979, Hugh met Ron Kurtz, the founder of the Hakomi Method, in Florida, and over the next few years became certified as a therapist and teacher in this method of somatic psychotherapy and mindfulness-based assisted self-discovery, going on to teach Authentic Voice and Hakomi in 10 countries and 4 continents.
+In 1979, Hugh met Ron Kurtz, the founder of the Hakomi Method, in Florida, and over the next few years became certified as a therapist and teacher in this method of somatic-oriented, mindfulness-based assisted self-discovery, going on to teach KM and Hakomi in 10 countries and 4 continents.
 Before returning to Canada from South America, a vision came to establish a holistic healing centre in the countryside.
 This manifested in 1988 as Heartsong Hill, a 50-acre forested retreat on Georgian Bay.
 After 8 years of transformative learning and teaching experiences there, he moved full-time to Toronto and offers sessions in counselling, creative voicework and meditation coaching.
 In 2007, Hugh completed a degree in Peace and Conflict Studies at the University of Toronto and continues to explore how interpersonal and international dynamics are related and mutually enlightening.

 Hugh leads a biweekly Mindful Circle Online to practice Hakomi and Korason Method techniques through mindfulness.
 He has presented workshops at numerous conferences such as for the Hakomi Institute (US), the International Association of Facilitators, the Canadian Group Psychotherapy Association and Hakomi Institute Europe.

 Awarded the U. of T. Beattie Scholarship in 2006, Hugh travelled to Cairo to research dialogue methods used by Egyptian and international NGOs.
 This led to the creation of NACAD, the New AndaLuz Centre for Authentic Dialogue, which is now an online community providing experiential learning seminars on Zoom as well as hosting small brainstorming conferences in Canada and Europe.